AshV/AshV.github.IO/easy-blogging-for-lazy-programmers-github-pages/ReadMe.md

 ![Live Page](assets/LivePage.png)

-* If it dosen't appears immediately, try after sometime it takes few seconds to builds.
-If you are making page for some reposoitory, you need to manually enable GitHub Pages from settings, you can choose diffrent sources for your page whether it should load from *master branch*, *docs folder in master branch* or from *gh-pages branch*. here I have taken master branch for brevity.
+* If it doesn't appears immediately, try after sometime it takes few seconds to builds.
+If you are making page for some repository, you need to manually enable GitHub Pages from settings, you can choose different sources for your page whether it should load from *master branch*, *docs folder in master branch* or from *gh-pages branch*. here I have taken master branch for brevity.

 ![Enable Github Pages](assets/EnableGithubPages.png)